Auto Mechanics Technology ATC

 Students entering with prior training from high school, military, or industry can challenge portions of the training program by examination and/or performance testing.
 Students must achieve competencies in course work before moving to the next instructional area.
 Shop experience is combined with related theory.
 A specified set of tools is required upon entry.
 The tool list can be found on the program website.

 All students will be subject to a Driver’s License Validation check for insurance purposes, and must hold a valid driver’s license while enrolled in the program.
-If a student receives a DUI while enrolled in the program, continuation in the program will be reviewed by the instructors on a case by case basis until the end of the semester.
+If a student loses their Driver's License or can not be insured while enrolled in the program, continuation in the program will be reviewed by the instructors on a case by case basis until the end of the semester.

 - Enrollment priority is on a first-come first-serve basis as determined by the student's faculty advising date.